 This matters to us because church practices are downstream from secular practices and, in my experience, the church always adopts patterns from her secular counterparts (we like to think we're above it all, but we're actually at the tail end of it all).
 I'm pretty confident Doctorow's cycle will appear in church platforms.
 We know that because we're already starting to see it.

 Here is how Subsplash spins it on their website as of today:

 To me, this kind of partnership is the strongest argument against church apps.

 But to understand why, we have to see the church, not as we see ourselves, but as the corporate world sees us.

 Broadly speaking, the church market is about 250,000 potential Business-to-Business (or B2B) customers for publishers and distributors.
 The "faith based" music industry sees their audiance at about 53 million.
-That's a lot when you consider that the slice of streaming belong to "faith" is larger than Jazz and Classical combined.
+That's a lot when you consider that the slice of streaming belonging to "faith" is larger than Jazz and Classical combined.

 On the film side, Sherwood Pictures really showed how great this demographic can be with Facing the Giants (Budget: $100k/Boxoffice: $10m), Fireproof ($300k/$30m), and Courageous ($2m/$32m).
-IndieWire has a good breakdown of how that has taken off my recently here (For example, "Jesus Revolution" did $53m against a reported $15m budget).
+IndieWire has a good breakdown of how that has taken off recently here (For example, "Jesus Revolution" did $53m against a reported $15m budget).